NEW DAY 168: Fuckin’ nuts

 I can’t believe that at this time in 2016, I was getting ready to weigh in at under 200 pounds for the first time since college.
 I made it to that milestone, but lost my way in the middle of that year, and then, between a series of fits and starts and flirtations with getting back on the healthy track, I just surrendered at the end of last summer.
 It was one too many punches in my ever-expanding gut, and I couldn’t be bothered.
 Last year — OOOH, that feels good to put 2017 in the past! — pinned me to the mat and I quit trying to get up.

 I steered into the skid so hard, I can’t believe what the scale told me when I forced myself to get on it today.
 By rights, I really should have gained a metric fuck-ton of weight.
-I devoured all the marked-down Halloween candy, all the yummy fall treats, enough Thanksgiving dinner and homemade treats while staying with family, and basically just kept going down that path until kingdom come.
-It got worse when my grandfather somewhat expectedly and somewhat unexpectedly died the week before Christmas.
+I devoured all the marked-down Halloween candy, all the yummy fall treats, too much Thanksgiving dinner and homemade treats while staying with family, and basically just kept going down that path until kingdom come.
+It got worse when my grandfather somewhat suddenly and somewhat unexpectedly died the week before Christmas.
 I went home to my family and we ate our feelings for a week, then I gorged myself on Christmas cookies and more discounted candy.
 Once I came home to my empty house after all that emotional zig-zagging, I consciously continued the bender.
 I truly don’t remember the last time I worked out, but I want to say it was… early October?
 Ugh.

 The night before my grandfather’s funeral, I got a punishing migraine.
 I get them from time to time, but I thought I had identified the main cause of them — a too-tight hair tie around my wrist — and hadn’t had one since.
 Well, turns out crying/fighting not to cry/not sleeping well/not eating right/getting no exercise/having crazy emotions can produce them, too… with a vengeance.
 I was knocked off my feet in a cold, dark room for hours, finally throwing up so violently and forcefully I’m surprised it wasn’t coming out of my eyes and ears in addition to my mouth and nose.
 That was only my third vomit-inducing migraine, and by far the worst.
 I never want to feel like that again.